MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_roar.md

 # Entity Documentation - minecraft:behavior.roar

-`minecraft:behavior.roar` allows this entity to roar at another entity based on data in `minecraft:anger_level`.
+`minecraft:behavior.roar` compels this entity to roar at another entity based on data in `minecraft:anger_level`.
 When the anger threshold specified in `minecraft:anger_level` has been reached, this entity will roar for the specified amount of time, look at the other entity, apply anger boost towards it, and finally target it.

 ## Parameters